tytydraco/yessleep/out/No_one_knows_what_really_happened_up_Whistler_Mountain_But_I_was_there_Part_2.md

 Chopper: "All you need to know is that I need a place to lay low for a while."

 Rose: "But Michael still isn’t back.
-He won’t know what’s going on if he sees you with a gun, what if —"
+He won’t know what’s going on if he sees you with a gun, what if—"

 Chopper: "We’ll talk about that soon, Rose.
 Right now we got work to do."